Updated on December 12, 2022

 If this occurs, there are a few things to remember:

-• Don’t rub your eyes.
-This won’t help and can damage your lenses or eyes.
+• Don’t rub your eyes; this can damage your lenses or eyes.

 • Wash and dry your hands before touching the contact to correct the problem.